 When Mary Leakey (originally Mary Nicol) was little, her artistic father took her to see ancient cave paintings in France, inspiring her interest in both art and early humans.
 Her father died when she was still quite young, and the rebellious girl managed to get herself expelled twice.
 She didn't pursue an academic degree, but she began working on archaeological expeditions at the age of 17, and her intelligence eventually caught the attention of her future husband, already a well known researcher, who asked her to illustrate a book.
 Louis and Mary soon fell in love.

 After a scandalous separation from his first wife, Louis took Mary Nicol to Africa, and they toiled for many years without much success.
 While Louis looked for fossils, Mary concentrated primarily on stone tools, although she made significant fossil finds.
-In 1948 she found Proconsul, a 16 million-year-old link between monkeys and apes.
-In 1959, Louis Leakey found sudden fame with the discovery of Australopithecus boisei, formally named after a benefactor (Charles Boise) and nicknamed Zinj, or "Nutcracker man."
+In 1948 she found Proconsul, a 16-million-year-old link between monkeys and apes.
+In 1959, Louis Leakey found sudden fame with the discovery of Paranthropus boisei, formally named after a benefactor (Charles Boise) and nicknamed Zinj, or "Nutcracker man."
 Academics and reporters usually mentioned as an afterthought that it was really his wife who found the fossil.
 (Louis, who was sick with a fever when she found it, joked that he immediately recovered when she told him about her find.)
 In 1978, Mary Leakey announced another remarkable find: the Laetoli footprints in Tanzania.
-Originally discovered in 1976, these footprints provided definitive proof that hominids walked upright as much as 3.6 million years ago.
+Different parts of the Laetoli site were designated with different letters, and these prints were found at site G. The footprints provided definitive proof that hominids walked upright as much as 3.6 million years ago.
 The short stride lengths of the prints, however, demonstrated that the print makers walked on legs much shorter than those of most hominid species who evolved later.